 Though SEO happens to be one of the newest marketing disciplines in the world wide web, it is also one of the fastest-paced ones.
 It is no longer the same as it used to be when internet marketing first got started with SEO.

-While the fundamental principles of current SEO trends continue to be the same, which say that SEO is all about to find websites and to understand them, the tactics employed for this have become very different from what they used to be 15,10,5 or even one years back.
+While the fundamental principles of current SEO trends continue to be the same, which say that SEO is all about finding websites and understanding them, the tactics employed for this have become very different from what they used to be 15,10,5 or even one years back.

 Voice Search & Mobile SEO: